ONLINE COURSE

 Pre-menstrual syndrome and its sister, pre-menstrual dysphoric disorder, present various conundrums and uncertainties.
 Polycystic ovary disorder is a complex disorder now linked to gender dysphoria and neurodiversity.
 Diverse mental states associated with menstrual symptoms and their relationship to psychological and spiritual development.

 Heavy menstrual bleeding (HMB) and abnormal menstrual bleeding (AMB): causes, treatments, and lived experience.
-New understanding of menstrual blood and the physiology of the uterus.
+New understanding of menstrual blood and the physiology of the uterus including fibroids and their treatment.

 Semester Two